collective/ZopeSkel/templates/plone3_buildout/README.txt

  version-suffix-packages =
     someproduct-1.3.tar.gz

-You can also track products from by adding a new bundle checkout part.
+You can also track products by adding a new bundle checkout part.
 It doesn't strictly have to be an svn bundle at all, any svn location will do, and cvs is also supported: